 Great Digital Nomad Backpack

 The best digital nomad backpack holds all your gear and is small enough to be used as a carry-on when flying.
-Look for something well-padded and comfortable to wear, with multiple compartments and plenty of pockets.
+Look for something well-padded and comfortable, with multiple compartments and plenty of pockets.

 While not for everyone, I like a packable backpack like the Wandrd Veer 18.
 It’s a small packable day pack that folds down incredibly small so that it can fit easily inside my luggage and allows me to pull it out for day hikes or trips around town.